yasir2000/openwrt-oldwiki-md/Faq.rst

 }}}

 Now check the MAC address on the your WAN interface with the {{{ifconfig}}} command.
-Your WAN interface should have the MAC address shich you set in the NVRAM variable above.
+Your WAN interface should have the MAC address which you set in the NVRAM variable above.

 == How do I enable WEP encryption? ==